kubernetes/enhancements/keps/sig-cli/kubectl-commands-in-headers.md

 - Verify the Header is sent for commands and has the right value
 - Verify the Header is sent for flags and has the right value
+- Verify the Header is sent for the Session and has a legitimate value

 ### Graduation Criteria